 I face challenges on a daily basis.
 And one thing I truly believe in, is that obstacles and failures have taught me lessons.
 I have never really lost anything, either I have succeeded, or I have learned from whatever mistake I’ve come across.” — Massy Arias

-PowHERful is about motivating these women to work hard, not give into discouragement.
+PowHERful is about motivating these women to work hard and not give in to discouragement.
 Arias is a woman who knows who she is, what she’s capable of and what she wants to see in the future.
-She plans on changing lives and if you follow her on social media, you know she already has.
+She plans on changing lives, and if you follow her on social media, you know she already has.

 Yoga + Fitness Apps

 - 7M Workouts for Women

 The links below are articles to help you find your center and be aware of the value of mindfulness.

 The Passages from a Must-Own Book